twitter/storehaus/README.md

 ## Testing notes

-We use travis-ci to set up any underlying stores (e.g. MySQL and Redis) for the tests.
+We use travis-ci to set up any underlying stores (e.g. MySQL, Redis, Memcached) for the tests.
 In order for these tests to pass on your local machine, you may need additional setup.

 ### MySQL tests